ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/plugins/BetterCamScreenCapture/BetterCamScreenCapture.md

 Used for capturing the display.
 ===

+### Exclusivity
+This plugin is exclusive to the following types:
+=== ScreenCapture
+We only want one screen capturing plugin.
+===

 ### Debugging
-##### 'The specified device interface or feature level is not supported on this system.'
+==- 'The specified device interface or feature level is not supported on this system.'
 There are two cases in which this error happens:
 1. You have a device that has an integrated GPU (for example on a laptop), and python is running on the dedicated GPU.
 2. Your computer is too old to support the directx version dxcam needs.